tomis9/cookbook/content/logging.md

 date: 2018-10-20T00:15:21+02:00
 draft: false
 image: "logging.jpg"
-categories: ["python", "R", "data-engineering"]
+categories: ["Python", "R", "Data engineering"]
-tags: ["python", "R", "logging", "data-engineering"]
+tags: ["Python", "R", "logging", "Data engineering"]
 ---

-## 1. What is logging and why would you use it? {#what}
+## 1. What is logging and why would you use it?

 * Logging, in general, sends information about the execution of a program to the outside of the program, e.g. to stdout or to a file.
 Why would that be useful?